godotengine/godot-docs/reference/object_class.rst

 Resources:
 ----------

-Resource inherits from Reference, so all resources are reference counted.
+:ref:`Resource <class_resource>` inherits from Reference, so all resources are reference counted.
 Resources can optionally contain a path, which reference a file on disk.
 This can be set with ``resource.set_path(path)``.
 This is normally done by the resource loader though.
 No two different resources can have the same path, attempt to do so will result in an error.

 Resources without a path are fine too.